 - 1. Outputs: The term "outputs" refers to an environmental activity, effort and/or associated work products related to an environmental goal or objective that will be produced or provided over a period of time or by a specified date.
 Outputs may be quantitative or qualitative but must be measurable during the project period.
-The expected outputs for the grants awarded under these guidelines may include but are not limited to the number of brownfield sites identified, development of an area-wide plan, number of Phase I and Phase II site assessments, and number of community meetings held. - 2.
+The expected outputs for the grants awarded under these guidelines the cleanup of brownfield sites.
+Other outputs may include the number of community meetings held and/or the number of tanks pulled. - 2.
 Outcomes: The term "outcomes" refers to the result, effect, or consequence that will occur from carrying out the activities under the grant.
 Outcomes may be environmental, behavioral, health-related, or programmatic; must be qualitative or quantitative; and may not necessarily be achievable during the project period.
 Expected outcomes of Brownfields Grants include the number of jobs created and funding leveraged through the economic reuse of sites; the number of acres made ready for reuse or acres of greenspace created for communities; and whether the project will minimize exposure to hazardous substances and other contamination.